kaosat-dev/Blenvy/tools/bevy_components/README.md

     ![invalid component](./docs/invalid_components.png)

-    > important ! ```gltf_auto_export``` currently has no way of filtering out components, so you need to delete invalid components like these before exporting this will be adress in the future
+  > see [here](#invalidunregistered-type-renaming--conversion) for ways to convert invalid / unregistered components to other types.

 - if you are encountering this type of view: don't panic your component data is not gone !
 It just means you need to reload the registry data by clicking on the relevant button